 - A hierarchical structure is the most common style, usually with many layers.
-The topper layer depicts people with higher ranking and the layer below comes with their subordinates.
+The topper layer depicts people with a higher ranking and the layer below comes with their subordinates.

 - A flat or horizontal structure has fewer layers and is usually used to depict employees with the same level.

 - A matrix structure looks like a swim lane flowchart.
-It’s more complicated because it adds x axis columns as the function units.
-This kind of org chart is especially useful when you need to illustrate project driven structures, because the chart is both cross functional and span departments.
+It’s more complicated because it adds x-axis columns as the function units.
+This kind of org chart is especially useful when you need to illustrate project driven structures because the chart is both cross-functional and span departments.

 What’re the benefits?